Porsche Design SystemSearchNavigate to GitHub repository of Porsche Design SystemOpen sidebar

 // single-component.test.ts import { componentsReady } from '@porsche-design-system/components-angular'; import { render } from '@testing-library/angular'; import userEvent from '@testing-library/user-event'; import '@porsche-design-system/components-angular/jsdom-polyfill'; it('should render Tabs Bar from Porsche Design System and use its events', async () => { const { getByTestId } = await render(SingleComponent); await componentsReady(); const debug = getByTestId('debug'); const button1 = getByTestId('button1'); const button2 = getByTestId('button2'); const button3 = getByTestId('button3'); expect(debug.innerHTML).toBe('Active Tab: 1'); await userEvent.click(button2); expect(debug.innerHTML).toBe('Active Tab: 2'); await userEvent.click(button3); expect(debug.innerHTML).toBe('Active Tab: 3'); await userEvent.click(button1); expect(debug.innerHTML).toBe('Active Tab: 1'); });

 More test examples can be found at the componentsReady() documentation.
-We also provide test examples in our sample integration project.
 Unsupported APIs Certain modern browser APIs are not supported in the jsdom environment.
 Dialog API Affected Components: p-modal, p-flyout, p-flyout-multilevel Due to the lack of native support in jsdom, the Dialog API needs to be either manually polyfilled or mocked.
 You can use the available dialog-polyfill package or create a custom mock implementation.
 Example mock:

 HTMLDialogElement.prototype.show = jest.fn(); HTMLDialogElement.prototype.showModal = jest.fn(); HTMLDialogElement.prototype.close = jest.fn();